SuperOfficeDocs/superoffice-docs/docs/travel/travel-gateway/overview.md

 ## Automatic login

-The SOTrvGate.exe takes username and password as parameter so you may create a shortcut to SOTrvGate.exe
+The SOTrvGate.exe takes username and password as parameters so you may create a shortcut to SOTrvGate.exe

 <!-- Referenced links -->
 [1]: install.md